tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 support FFDH {{!RFC8446}}.)
 This includes all cipher suites listed in the table in
 {{appendix-dh}}.

 Clients SHOULD NOT offer and servers SHOULD NOT select non-ephemeral ECDH cipher suites in TLS 1.2 connections.
-(Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}} and
+(This requirement is already present in {{!RFC9325}}.
-TLS 1.3 does not support ECDH {{!RFC8446}}.)
+Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}} and TLS 1.3 does not support ECDH {{!RFC8446}}.)
 This includes all cipher suites listed in the table in {{appendix-ecdh}}.